alf-tierno/openmano-descriptors/README.md

 # openmano-descriptors
-Some stuff and descriptors for openmano from movilforum2015 you can download the descriptors used at movilforum course.
-Slides presentation are at http://movilforum.com/presentaciones-nfv/
+Some stuff and descriptors for openmano

+Folders:

+  movilforum2015:  descriptors used at movilforum 2015 training